RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 ## Consistency

-If you buy a new computer with Windows preinstalled on, you will have no idea how work or what is installed on.
+If you buy a new computer with Windows preinstalled on it, you will have no idea how it works or what is installed on it.
 There is a great deal of manufacturer splintering where every manufacturer has their own custom Windows installation set up that they provide, and it is often not consistent per brand.
 Some companies splinter their Windows experiences based upon model.

 This is not an issue if you are a self builder, it can be a major issue if you are a business owner that requires support plans for your systems (like me).